-They continued to live there during the 1897-1898 winter season, but moved soon thereafter.
-In June of 1899, Eliza Young remarried, to John Hasbrouck Scoville, a banker and broker, and by 1900, the Scovilles were living in New York City and Mary Sutton was living in Cambridge.
+They continued to live at 484 Beacon during the 1897-1898 winter season, but moved thereafter.
+In June of 1899, Lila (Sutton) Young remarried to her second cousin, John Hasbrouck Scoville, a banker and broker.
+Her grandfather, John L. Hasbrouck, was the brother of his grandmother, Elizabeth M. (Hasbrouck) Scoville, the wife of John Frederick Scoville.
+By 1900, John and Lila Scoville were living in New York City and Mary Sutton was living in Cambridge.
+Lila (Sutton) Young Scoville continued to own 484 Beacon and lease it to others.

-During 1898-1899 winter season, it was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
+During 1898-1899 winter season, 484 Beacon was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
 William Ladd was a civil and mining engineer.
 Their primary residence was in Milton.

 484 Beacon was not listed in the 1900 Blue Book.